Corporate Plan2024–25

 Regulator performance

-• the Commonwealth funding and disclosure scheme in Part XX of the Electoral Act.
-This requires candidates, Senate groups, political parties, significant third parties, associated entities, third parties, donors, senators and members of the House of Representatives to lodge election or annual financial disclosure returns with the AEC
+• the Commonwealth funding and disclosure scheme in Part XX of the Electoral Act – this requires candidates, senate groups, political parties, significant third parties, associated entities, third parties, donors, senators and members of the House of Representatives to lodge election or annual financial disclosure returns with the AEC

 The principles of regulator best practice are: